inesccorreia/rails-watch-list/README.md

 This app would allow you to create lists in which you could save your favourite movies.

-It was build on Ruby on Rails with HTML, CSS and Bootstrap.
+It was build with Ruby on Rails, postgresql database, HTML5, CSS and Bootstrap.
+This app would not allow users to create movies so we had to generate a static seed of movies to choose from.

 The link was available at https://watchmovieseveryday.herokuapp.com/